-The proposed dam at the site known as Nwamitwa site and associated GLeWaP infrastructure is associated with the following positive economic impacts:
+The proposed dam at the site known as Nwamitwa site and associated GLeWaP infrastructure would lead to the following positive economic impacts:

-- Stimulation of the economy: with additional direct, indirect and induced GDP generated as follows: - Proposed Nwamitwa Construction: R700 million during phase - Proposed construction of GLeWaP infrastructure: R100 million during phase - o Operation: R7 million per annum - Increased government income and expenditure (tax revenue). - Employment creation: with direct, indirect and induced employment generated as follows: - Proposed Nwamitwa Construction: 3100 direct jobs, 6640 indirect jobs and 1360 induced jobs would be created. - GLeWaP infrastructure Construction: 540 direct jobs, 1 000 indirect jobs and 190 induced jobs could be created. - o Proposed Operation: 30 jobs per annum. - Increased direct, indirect and induced business output and sales to the value of: - Proposed Nwamitwa Construction: R2 342 million during phase - Proposed construction of GLeWaP infrastructure: R370 million during phase - o Operation: R23 million per annum. - Increased water availability and associated economic sustainability and stimulation
+- Stimulation of the economy: with additional direct, indirect and induced GDP generated as follows: - Proposed Nwamitwa Dam : R700 million during the construction phase - Proposed bulk water distribution infrastructure: R100 million during the construction phase - Operation: R7 million per annum - Increased government income and expenditure (tax revenue). - Employment creation: with direct, indirect and induced employment generated as follows: - Proposed Nwamitwa construction: 3100 direct jobs, 6640 indirect jobs and 1360 induced jobs would be created. - Water supply infrastructure construction: 540 direct jobs, 1 000 indirect jobs and 190 induced jobs could be created. - Proposed Operation: 30 jobs per annum. - Increased direct, indirect and induced business output and sales to the value of: - Proposed Nwamitwa Dam: R2 342 million during the construction phase - Proposed water supply infrastructure: R370 million during the construction phase - Operation: R23 million per annum. - Increased water availability and associated economic sustainability and stimulation

-The following negative economic impacts are also foreseen from the proposed dam at the site known as Nwamitwa and the associated GLeWaP infrastructure:
+The following negative economic impacts are also foreseen from the proposed dam at the site known as Nwamitwa and the associated water supply infrastructure:

-Loss of land, improvements and resources: A total of 3,864 ha of land will be inundated by the proposed dam at the site known as Nwamitwa with a total of 14,138 m2 buildings.
-The estimated compensation value of which amounts to R 163,787, 584.
-The estimated land lost as part of the GLeWaP infrastructure which is not within existing servitudes is 350 ha with an estimated compensation value of R6,388,800.

-- Loss of employment and income: 2 129 jobs of farm labourers (many of which are seasonal) per annum are affected for the duration of the time that it takes for the orchards to be re-established (should the affected farmers decide to develop new citrus orchards to make-up for those inundated by the proposed dam at the site known as Nwamitwa).
-This means a estimated loss of income of approximately R15,518,520 per annum for three years, or the time it takes to reestablish the orchards. - Change of movement patterns and associated increase in transport costs - Change in property values
+- Loss of land, improvements and resources: A total of 3 864 ha of land will be inundated by the proposed dam at the site known as Nwamitwa with a total of 14 138 m2 buildings.
+The estimated compensation value of which amounts to R 163 787 584.
+The estimated land lost for constructing the water supply infrastructure which is not within existing servitudes is 350 ha with an estimated compensation value of R6 388 800. - Loss of employment and income: 2 129 jobs of farm labourers (many of which are seasonal) per annum are affected for the duration of the time that it takes for the orchards to be re-established (should the affected farmers decide to develop new citrus orchards to make-up for those inundated by the proposed dam at the site known as Nwamitwa).
+This means a estimated loss of income of approximately R15 518 000 per annum for three years, or the time it takes to re-establish the orchards. - Change of movement patterns and associated increase in transport costs. - Change in property values.

-The raising of the Tzaneen Dam only requires a few construction related facilities located within the property of the Government Water Works thus no acquisition of additional land is required nor will the higher dam wall affect the size of the downstream flood.
+The raising of the Tzaneen Dam only requires a few construction related facilities to be located within the property of the Government Water Works thus no acquisition of additional land is required nor will the higher dam wall affect the size of the downstream flood.
 Only positive economic impacts are foreseen as a result of the raising of the Tzaneen Dam.